Tetsuya Yamagami: Idolisation

 Since Yamagami's apprehension, he has been sympathised with and hailed as an icon domestically and abroad.
 T-shirts printed with Yamagami's photograph during Abe's assassination were being sold on Chinese online marketplaces and were worn by some Chinese people in public events.
 This is believed to be because of Abe's historical negationism by denying the Japanese war crimes committed in China, paying tributes to war criminals commemorated in Yasukuni Shrine, as well as making pro-Taiwan statements.

-In Japan, Yamagami's family has been receiving a considerable amount of gift money (Note: According to Yamagami's uncle, over yen in gift money has been sent from all over Japan as of October 2022.) and presents like food, clothes and books via online gifting websites from his supporters, according to his uncle.
+In Japan, Yamagami's family has been receiving a considerable amount of gift money, (Note: According to Yamagami's uncle, over yen in gift money had been sent from all over Japan by October 2022.) as well as presents like food, clothes, and books via online gifting websites from his supporters, according to his uncle.
 When Yamagami's Twitter account noted in his letter for Yonemoto was leaked to the public on 17 July 2022, his Twitter followers surged from zero to over 45,000 within one day.
 His Twitter account received an increase in likes and retweets, until the account was suspended on 19 July.
 On 10 September 2022, during Yamagami's 42nd birthday, he received messages of celebration and admiration on social media with the hashtag "Tetsuya Yamagami birthday".
 Japanese people cosplaying Yamagami's appearance during Abe's assassination were spotted at events like the rally against Abe's state funeral.
 These cosplayers held cardboard signs displaying the leaders they were against: Abe, Ali Khamenei, Vladimir Putin and Xi Jinping.
 Even before Yamagami was being officially tried, online petition website Change.org had received over 8,700 signatures, as of 8 October 2022, which pleaded for reducing Yamagami's sentence.
 The sponsors of the petition denied the accusation from opponents that they approved of murder, but sympathised with Yamagami because his suffering as a shūkyō nisei was not an isolated case.
 They also saw that Yamagami was working hard to rehabilitate himself, so thought that society should give him one more chance instead of sentencing him to death.

-The preview version of Revolution+1, a fictional-biographical film (Note: The protagonist of the film is named "Tatsuya Kawakami" (川上 達也) instead of "Tetsuya Yamagami" (山上 徹也).) based on the reports about Yamagami directed by Masao Adachi, was premiered in small theatres across Japan on Abe's state funeral.
+The preview version of Revolution+1, a fictional-biographical film, (Note: The protagonist of the film is named "Tatsuya Kawakami" (川上 達也) instead of "Tetsuya Yamagami" (山上 徹也).) which is based on the reports about Yamagami directed by Masao Adachi and was premiered in small theatres across Japan on Abe's state funeral.
 Some theatres cancelled the screening after receiving public complaints, citing reasons such as "disrespect of the deceased" and "justification of terrorism".
 In a December 2022 editorial of The Japan Times which discussed Abe's assassination and its aftermath, editor Kanako Takahara commented that the reason that Yamagami was able to attract so much sympathy from society is because "the investigations show that [Yamagami] had a very traumatized experience" and "the anger or any emotions involved were simply transferred to the issues involving the Unification Church", while stating that what Yamagami allegedly did was wrong.